sco-lo-digital/GettingNCleaningData/CodeBook.md

-###Guide to create the tidy data file
+###GUIDE TO CREATING THE TIDY DATA
-Download the data from the link above and place run_analysis.R in the working directory UCI HAR Dataset.
-Run the script.
+- Download the data from the link above.
+- Place run_analysis.R in the working directory UCI HAR Dataset.

-###Cleaning of the data
-WHAT THE SCRIPT DOES
+- Run the script.

+###What the Script Does
 The script takes the data from the UCI HAR Dataset contained in the train and test folders and tidys it up based on the requirements in the course project.
 The requirements were for the script to do the following;

 1. Merges the training and the test sets to create one data set.